 Canada is known for its high quality education system, with many school boards among the top in international rankings.
 As a result, a high school diploma from a Canadian secondary school is recognized internationally as a sign that the student has succeeded at the highest level of secondary education.
-Canadian secondary school diplomas are recognized by post-secondary institutions in Canada, US the UK, Australia, New Zealand and many countries abroad.
+Canadian secondary school diploma is accepted worldwide.
 Holding a Canadian secondary school diploma gives the students the advantage in the rest of their educational journey and professional lives.

 The compulsory credits are to be taken during the 4 years of high school, between grades 9 and 12.
 When a student transfers into Keystone International Schools, all credits from previous schools will be assessed as per their transcript.
 Credits will be transferred on a case by case basis.

 Every student who begins secondary school must complete a minimum of 40 hours of community involvement activities as part of the requirements for an Ontario Secondary School Diploma (OSSD).
 The purpose of the community involvement requirement is to encourage students to develop awareness and understanding of civic responsibility and of the role they can play and the contributions they can make in supporting and strengthening their communities.

 Keystone International Schools partner with various local community organization and ensures that every student gets a placement that is in line with his/her interests when available.

 The Ontario Secondary School Literacy Test (OSSLT) is a compulsory standardized test for secondary school students in Ontario who wish to obtain the Ontario Secondary School Diploma.
 The OSSLT is written every year in March in all public, private and Catholic secondary schools in the province of Ontario.